Skip to main content

 SDK call: Policy rule:

-• The SDK's context dictionary is matched against the rule's conditions object (if present).
+• The args dictionary is matched against the rule's conditions object (if present).

 • If all fields match, the rule's effect determines the outcome.